-The holidays can be a challenge as you attempt to balance obligations, family, friends and experiences all while trying to pay attention to what matters most.
+The holidays can be a challenge as you attempt to balance obligations, family, friends, and experiences all while trying to pay attention to what matters most.

-- 15 Minute Mental List Release: Give your memory a break during the hustle and bustle.
+15 Minute Mental List Release: Give your memory a break during the hustle and bustle.
 Take 15 minutes each morning to just do download your “mental list” of everything on your work/home to-do list and create a plan.
-Take tip from sales training pro and author Brian Tracy who shared, “It takes only about 10 to 12 minutes for you to plan out your day, but this small investment of time will save you up to two hours (100 to 120 minutes) in wasted time and diffused effort through the day.”
+Take a tip from sales training pro and author Brian Tracy who shared, “It takes only about 10 to 12 minutes for you to plan out your day, but this small investment of time will save you up to two hours (100 to 120 minutes) in wasted time and diffused effort through the day.”
 We could all use time savings like that!

-- Give experiences.
-Instead of a candle, wine or standard gift – you may consider giving an “experience” instead.
+Give experiences.
+Instead of a candle, wine, or standard gift – you may consider giving an “experience” instead.
 “The reason experiential gifts are more socially connecting is that they tend to be more emotionally evocative,” says Cindy Chan, an expert on consumer relationships.
 Have fun with it.
 Gift cards are also now available in wide varieties.
-One fun idea for couples or families are gift cards for the movies.
-It’s a luxury for a lot of people now and they’ll think of you fondly when they get to go on date night or have a night out for fun with the kids!
-Put a bag of popcorn in a padded envelope with the movie gift cards and you’ve got an awesome gift.
+Maybe you create your own gift card for a “Night in at the Movies”!
+Create a voucher for a Netflix movie of their choice, put a bag of popcorn in a padded envelope and you’ve got an awesome gift.

-- Ring-a-ling: Be sure you are setting aside a solid 15 minutes every day to call clients with warm holiday wishes.
+Ring-a-ling: Be sure you are setting aside a solid 15 minutes every day to call clients with warm holiday wishes.
 I love the advice Fordyce Letter of Recruiting Straight Talk shares, “For certain clients and prospects, a quick telephone call to wish them a happy holiday goes a long way to separating yourself from the competition.
 If you get their voicemail simply offer your best wishes and let them know you will follow-up in the New Year.
 Too many rule out the telephone at this time of year when it should be your first choice.”

-- Delegate: More than almost any other time, delegate all the little things you can so you can stay focused on achieving your highest priority items.
+Delegate: More than almost any other time, delegate all the little things you can so you can stay focused on achieving your highest priority items.
 From family members to assistants, to virtual assistants to the neighbor’s college kid that is home on break and needs some cash for the holidays.
-Take those pesky items on your to do list that you don’t want or need to do and delegate!
+Take those pesky items on your to-do list that you don’t want or need to do and delegate!
 When it comes to deadlines, many hands make light work.

-- Make family and friends a priority: If you’re like most top producers, the holidays are times of year your family thinks you might be in stealth mode.
+Make family and friends a priority: If you’re like most top producers, the holidays are times of year your family thinks you might be in stealth mode.
 Be sure this isn’t that time.
 Schedule in fun.
 Decorating.
 Laughing.
 Holiday movie watching.
-Down time.
+Downtime.
 All work and no play never made anyone happier.
 Find the balance.
-Calm the chaos, stop and enjoy being in the present with everyone you meet today.
-And give generously of your time, smiles, hugs and encouragement.
+Calm the chaos, stop, and enjoy being in the present with everyone you meet today.
+And give generously of your time, smiles, hugs, and encouragement.